SaiGonSoftware/Awesome-CMS-Core/.github/pull_request_template.md

-A reference to a related issue in your repository.
+* A reference to a related issue in your repository.

-A description of the changes proposed in the pull request.
+* A description of the changes proposed in the pull request.

-@mentions of the person or team responsible for reviewing proposed changes.
+* @mentions of the person or team responsible for reviewing proposed changes.

+* Encounter issue if any